 TWAI Acquires Travello, To Enter $200B Tours & Activities Market And Expand Global Consumer Reach

-Strategic acquisition strengthens TWAI's presence in the global experiences market and expands its B2C and B2B distribution capabilities.SOUTHFIELD, MI, UNITED STATES, June 27, 2025 /EINPresswire / -- TWAI , a U.S. based leader in travel technology with global operations spanning India, Asia, and Australia, today announced its acquisition of Travello , a fast-growing social travel platform and B2C marketplace for tours and activities.
+June 26, 2025 – TWAI, a U.S. based leader in travel technology with global operations spanning India, Asia, and Australia, today announced its acquisition of Travello, a fast-growing social travel platform and B2C marketplace for tours and activities.
 The acquisition marks a major milestone in TWAI's strategic growth, positioning the company to lead in the high-growth experiential travel segment across Asia-Pacific, Europe, North and South America.

 “Entering the tours and activities market has been a key strategic priority for TWAI,” said Moondeep Aggarwal, Co-Founder and COO of TWAI.“Travello brings a top-tier community, proven demand, and robust distribution infrastructure- all of which perfectly align with our vision to become a global travel technology powerhouse.”